Main region

 No, unfortunately, employers don't need to pay the super guarantee on overtime pay – even if the overtime is regular, frequent, or bundled into your total salary package.
 But you should always be getting super for your normal hours (ordinary time earnings).

 The exception is that if your employer can't tell you which hours you worked were overtime, then they should be paying the super guarantee on all the hours you worked that day.
-Find out more on the ATO website.
+Learn more about super and overtime.

 Yes, if you get a bonus for work you did during your normal hours of work, then you should also get a super contribution based on the bonus amount.